mohsenheydari/three-fps/README.md

 ```

 ## Running the development server
-To see the changes you make to the starter project go to the project folder in terminal and type...
+To see the changes you make to the project go to the project's folder in terminal and type...

 ```bash
 npm start
 ```

 This command will bundle the project code and start a development server at [http://localhost:8080/](http://localhost:8080/).
-Visit this in your web browser; you should see a rotating island and flower.
+Visit this in your web browser.

 ## Editing the code
 The first file you should open is `./src/entry.js`.
 In it you will find the main application class.
 This class is reponsible for initializing the libraries and loading art assets, it also handles the main game loop.